Study entitlement (also: study right) refers to a period of time during which a student can take the study modules he or she has enrolled on.

 Withdrawing from studies

-Withdrawal means that the student is leaving the UAS and no longer wants to be registered as a student.
+Withdrawal means that the student leaves the UAS and no longer wants to be registered as a student.

 Students who are thinking of leaving should first contact their study guidance counsellor.